RedHatInsights/insights-runtimes-inventory/README.md

 	  namespace: ephemeral-< NAMESPACE >
 ```

-Update the clowdapp YAML (e.g. clowdapp-runtimes-minimal.yml) to use the new RC version and todays namespace.

 (Daily) Edit the Ingress Clowdapp to tell it about our Kafka topics (under the existing ones)

 ```